emoon/ProDBG/README.md

 ## How to compile and run on Linux

 Currently the Linux build isn't supported but the code complies and all unit-tests should be working correctly.
-To build us scripts/unix_gcc_build_debug.sh
+To build use scripts/unix_gcc_build_debug.sh

 ## Misc